Atlan vs. Apache Atlas: What to Consider When Evaluating?

 Although it comes with many useful features, Apache Atlas lacks collaboration features to a large extent.
 Apache Atlas cannot integrate with your productivity and task management tools like Slack and Jira within the Apache Atlas web interface.

 On the contrary, Atlan achieves embedded collaboration by forming deep integrations with those tools and more.
-This means that you can work seamlessly with the tools you use every day and collaborate effectively with your team without leaving Atlan.
+This means you can work directly with the tools you use every day and collaborate with your team without leaving Atlan.

 How does active metadata manifest in your data flows?
 Here are some examples: